Frequently Asked Questions

 · How much is the deposit?

-A non-refundable fee of $500 is required to secure the kitten of your choice.
+A small non-refundable fee of $750 is required to secure the kitten of your choice.
 The remaining balance is due when the kitten is picked up in person or before delivery with vetted pet nanny will occur.
 No Refunds of the deposit for changing mind.

 **We reserve the right to refuse sale and return deposit of any cat or kitten at any time without explanation**